-Google Search Console gives you another way to submit URL in Google.
-It’s called “Fetch as Google”.
+Google Search Console gives you another way to submit a URL in Google.
+It’s called “Fetch as Google.”

 When it’s done, it will report that the URL and linked pages have been submitted to Google’s index.

-Exploring Google Search Console – Improve Your Website
+Using Google Search Console To Improve Your Website

-When you login to Google Search Console, there’s a list of all the sites you have added.
+When you log in to Google Search Console, you’ll see a list of all the sites you added.
 The list includes messages relating to any recent issues Google has found with any of your sites.

-If there’s a message, click on the link at the end to see more details and access help on resolving the issue.
+If there’s a message, click on the link at the end to see more details and get help to resolve the issue.

 Otherwise, click on your site’s URL to access Search Console features for that site.

-There are also additional links for Security Issues and Other Resources.
+There are additional links for Security Issues and Other Resources, as well.
 Each of the main sections has several sub-sections addressing different aspects of your site.

 Google Search Appearance

-This section deals with how your site looks in search results which can affect how many people click on your search listing.
+Google Search Appearance shows you how your site looks in search results — how the title and snippet might appear, for example — which can affect how many people click on your search listing.

-If you’ve just added your site, then there won’t be much to see but you can guide Google by using the Data Highlighter tool which is also in this section.
+If you’ve just added your site, then there won’t be much to see, but you can guide Google by using the Data Highlighter tool.

 This allows you to indicate the correct microformats for your content.
 For example, I used it to indicate that most of the content on my blog should be listed as Articles.

 Add a URL for a recent post and select the type of post from the drop-down list.
-I chose “Articles.”
-There are several types to choose from including Reviews and Events.
+I chose Articles, but there are several other types to choose from, including Reviews and Events.

 Click “Tag this page and others like it.”
 This will tell Google to treat other similar pieces of content in the same way.